 In the next financial year, we intend to take the following steps to tackle slavery and human trafficking by:

 - Ensuring adequate risk assessment and management processes are in place to tackle modern slavery.

 - Providing adequate training to tackle modern slavery and trafficking.

 - Evaluating key performance indicators to measure the effectiveness of policies taken to tackle modern slavery.

-- Delivering awareness campaign to tackle modern slavery and trafficking
+- Delivering an awareness campaign to tackle modern slavery and trafficking

-The statement was approved by the board of directors.
+The statement was approved by the board of directors of Greenhood Limited.